nvasilev/TenancyDeposit/README.md

 * rule a deduction amount in favour of the landlord in case of a dispute</li>

 # Architecture
-Please find more about application's architecture on its dedicated [Architecture Page](Architecture.md).
+Please find more about application's architecture at its [Architecture Page](Architecture.md).

 # Repositories:
 * [Tenancy Deposit Solidity](https://github.com/nvasilev/tenancy-deposit-sol)